About Tessa

 Born in Syracuse, New York, mezzo-soprano Dr. Tessa Romano (they/them) is currently Senior Lecturer in Western Classical Voice at Ōtākou Whakaihu Waka / the University of Otago in Ōtepoti Dunedin, New Zealand.
 Romano holds a Doctorate of Musical Arts in Vocal Performance and Pedagogy from the University of Colorado Boulder, a Master of Music in Vocal Performance from the University of Michigan Ann Arbor, and a Bachelor of Arts in Italian and Music from Princeton University.
 Dr. Romano has studied with Christopher Arneson, Jennifer Bird-Arvidsson, Nikki Li Hartliep, Freda Herseth, Richard Lalli, and Helen Boatwright.

 Tessa Romano began their singing career under the auspices of renowned soprano Helen Boatwright in 2002.
 Having learned and performed many of the late Howard Boatwright’s works early in their career, Romano became an enthusiastic performer of new and contemporary music.
 In 2012, Romano took on the role of Jenna in Anthony Davis’ premier of Lear on the Second Floor at Princeton University.
 Romano later premiered the “Song for Judy Feder” by Alan Fletcher, CEO of the Aspen Music Festival, in 2013.
 In the summer of 2017, Romano was one of four fellows at the University of Colorado New Opera Workshop program singing new operatic works by four student composers at CU Boulder.
 Romano has since premiered over 42 new works, including the first nonbinary cabaret song cycle - Place Them on the Altar by Silen Wellington (with poetry by Tessa Romano).
-Most recently, Romano premiered 16 new song works by Aotearoa New Zealand composers alongside pianist Sherry Grant in a concert titled Child of the Sun.
+In September 2023, Romano premiered 16 new song works by Aotearoa New Zealand composers alongside pianist Sherry Grant in a concert titled Child of the Sun.
+Most recently, Romano recorded David Hamilton’s “Canticle 6: Fragments from Lorca”, Dame Gillian Whitehead’s "Pikeri”, and Anthony Ritchie’s "You!
+Who?” with SOUNZ Centre for New Zealand Music.

 Past opera credits include Jenna (Lear on the Second Floor, a premier) at Princeton University, Amahl (Amahl and the Night Visitors) with Syracuse Open Hand Theater, Fru Fru (The Merry Widow) with Oswego Opera Theater, Mother (Amahl and the Night Visitors), Drei Knaben (Die Zauberflöte), Jade Boucher (Dead Man Walking) and Tolomeo (Giulio Cesare) with the University of Michigan, Mother Marie (Dialogues des Carmélites) with Eklund Opera CU Boulder, covering Nettie/Aunt Bea (A Wedding) with the Aspen Opera Center, Dame (Dame, Not Lady, a premier) with CU NOW, and Circus Woman (title role - The Trapeze Artists) with Opera Otago.
 Romano also recently attended the New Zealand Opera Voices of Aotearoa 6:24 program, in which they co-composed the new opera Silence Is.